Riddhi-Chatterjee/Model-Pruning/FPGM-Experiments/AlexNet/README.md

 ## Note:
 Please ensure the following before running the notebooks:
 * torch.cuda.is_available() must be True
-* The folders "fpgmdata" and "pretrainedmodel" must be present in the same directory as the notebooks.
+* The "alexnet-fpgm" folder must be present in the same directory as the notebook.
-* Since the folders "fpgmdata" and "pretrainedmodel" contain large files, they have been stored using Git LFS.
+* Since the "alexnet-fpgm" folder contains large files, it has been stored using Git LFS.
 Ensure that you have cloned this repository and haven't downloaded the code as a zip file.

 ## Contributing
 All contributions are appreciated, including bug fixes, new experiments, documentation, and more tutorials.
 Contributions can be initiated via Github pull requests.